RM9280/ParseTableGeneration/README.md

 **It demonstrates how to:**

-Define a grammar using production rules
+Define a grammar using production rules,
-Compute parsing behavior using FIRST and FOLLOW sets Construct an LL(1) parse table
+Compute parsing behavior using FIRST and FOLLOW sets, Construct an LL(1) parse table,
 Parse an input token stream using a stack-based predictive parsing algorithm

 **Grammer is:**